 - Festive and Speciality Food : Yes, This Hindu festival is a special for all Gujarati, Maharastrians and few other community people.
 Almost every other home prepares (Or Purchase ready available) speciality snack food called ‘Faral’.
 Ghughra in Gujarati and Karanji in Marathi is one famous faral, tasting a bit different at every home.

-More to the list of faral is Ladoo, Chakli, Shankarpare, Chivda which was once a home made only faral with house wifes of Mumbai getting really busy for 2 to 4 days prior the celebration days starting Ekadashi (Agyaras), the first day of Diwali.
-But now every thing is readily available at local markets. time is a challange to few working ladies and that fun of seeing wife and mom making this tasty faral is bit rare.
+More to the list of faral is Ladoo, Chakli, Shankarpare, Chivda which was once a home made only faral with housewives of Mumbai getting really busy for 2 to 4 days prior the celebration days starting Ekadashi (Agyaras), the first day of Diwali.
+But now everything is readily available at local markets. time is a challenge to few working ladies and that fun of seeing wife and mom making this tasty faral is bit rare.

 - Where to hangout in Diwali : Complete details are been listed below, Here is a brief overview of some of the the best places to hangout during this festival.
 Starting with Nariman point promenade on Diwali Night for crackers fun, Moving around JVPD lanes to enjoy decorations and Lightings of the celebrity homes and other elites staying there, Lokhandwala Market in Andheri for Lighting, Shopping and Snacks combo fun, A bus ride on SV Road and Link Road to get the real feel of Diwali decoration in city.
 (Bus No.33, 202, 203) and many more for south Mumbai cheap ride lot of fun.
 Refer all bus routes.